 On February 26, 2009, Senator John Ensign successfully amended (S.Amdt.
 576) the District of Columbia House Voting Rights Act of 2009 (S. 160) by a yea-nay vote of 62-36 (Record Vote Number 72) with language that would overturn certain DC guns laws and prevent the District from legislating in these areas in the future.
 The Senate passed this bill on the same day by a yea-nay vote of 61-37 (Record Vote Number 73).
-Reportedly, the House leadership has negotiated to end the impasse over the DC gun laws and bring its version of the DC voting rights bill (H.R.
-157) to the floor.49
+While the House leadership attempted to negotiate an end to the impasse over the DC gun laws and bring its version of the DC voting rights bill (H.R.
+157) to the floor, this bill was tabled.
+In April 2010, efforts were made to revive the voting rights bill, but pro-gun Members prepared amendments to overturn the city's gun laws.
+Consequently, Members managing the DC voting rights bill postponed further consideration rather than risk passage of amendments that would overturn the city's gun laws.
+Senator John